thewhalermelon/cmc-interview/README.md

 Now you can run the tests and watch them fail!

-### `yarn test`
+`yarn test`

 Now to complete the pre-interview part tasks:

-- [ ] add enough code to make the test pass
+- [ ] Add enough code to make the test pass
-- [ ] Email your interviewer with [patch file(s)](https://thoughtbot.com/blog/send-a-patch-to-someone-using-git-format-patch) containing your changes.

-We will review your code as a team, and reach back out to you to set up a pairing session

-## Pairing Session

-We will have a pairing session where you will share you screen with a couple of Epion developers and add some features to the form.

 - [ ] Keep track of the state of the form
 - [ ] Validate the form when the user submits
 - [ ] Change the checkboxes to appear as "tags"
+- [ ] Email your interviewer with [patch file(s)](https://thoughtbot.com/blog/send-a-patch-to-someone-using-git-format-patch) containing your changes.
+We will review your code as a team, and reach back out to you to set up a pairing session.

 When you have implemented the validation, the form should have a message at the top.
 If there are any questions for which you have not provided answers, you should see this: